pantherhash/ph_1/README.md

 **World dimensions**

-We have mapped the '1n1e' type coordinates to '(0,0)' type coordinates.
+'1n1e' type coordinates used in the comic are mapped to '(0,0)' type coordinates.

 Minimum and maximum indexes of the Click and Drag world are: